-4.3.1 Low cost manufacturing
+4.4.1.
+Low cost manufacturing

 India has one of the most competitive wage rates in the world for high skilled labour as well as abundant availability of skilled labour.
-India's average daily wage rate in manufacturing is projected to trend around INR480 (USD6.5) per day.
-India has a over 6000 technical and engineering institutes in India with over 2.5 million students enrolling each year in these institutes.
+India's average daily wage rate in manufacturing is around INR480 (USD6.5) per day.
+India has over 6000 technical and engineering institutes with over 2.5 million students enrolling each year in these institutes.